 Able Seaman John Gilmore (C/SSX 18758) served in the Royal Navy during World War Two.
-At the time of his death, he had eight years’ service in the forces, survived two torpedo attacks and saw action at Dunkirk.
+He was the eldest son of Terence Gilmore of Maymore, Toye, Killyleagh, Co.
+Down.

-The Grove sank after an attack from U-77 captained by Heinrich Schonder off the coast El Salloum on the Egypt/Libya border.
+HMS Grove was a relatively new ship, built by English shipyard Swan, Hunter & Wigham Richardson Ltd. in 1942.
+In June 1942, it left Alexandria, Egypt bound for Malta in Convoy MW-11, part of Operation Vigourous.
+The ship sank after an attack from U-77 captained by Heinrich Schonder off the coast El Salloum on the Egypt/Libya border.
 Under the captaincy of Commander JW Rylands, Grove took two direct torpedo strikes at 0537hrs.
 One hundred and ten men died on board leaving sixty survivors.

 John Gilmore’s name is on Panel 54, Column 1 of the Chatham Naval Memorial, Kent, United Kingdom.
 His name is also on the Killyleagh War Memorial, Killyleagh, Co.
 Down.